Greater safety and reliability through online monitoring and control

 - User friendly interface

-Economically minded railroad companies can save the cost of developing their own identification system for passenger cars by using the legally prescribed UIC numbers.
-These are located in the center of each car and can be detected by a scanner set up next to the track.
+Economically minded railway track companies can save the cost of developing their own identification system for passenger cars by using the legally prescribed UIC numbers.
+These are located at the car body and can be detected by a scanner set up next to the track.
 Identification devices with powerful camera systems and computers, like Vogelsang's UICScan gates, are naturally also designed for nighttime operation.
-The trains driving past do not need to reduce speed and, thanks to an additional axle counter, the speed of the car can be captured reliably along with its number.

 This not only tells the company where each of its cars is located, it also allows it to distinguish its cars from those of other companies at the train station entrance or before entering washing facilities.
 This is because the system records other relevant data apart from the vehicle number, such as date and time, speed, and the customer rail company.
 The results are processed as soon as the train passes the scanning station and are transmitted to the central data management system, such as Vogelsang's VEBSys.
 The services utilized can then be billed easily to the relevant customer.

-VEBSyS—online monitoring of facility data in the train yard
+VEBSys—online monitoring of facility data in the railway depot

-In order to be able to sensibly coordinate the many movements and applications in a rail yard and to be able to respond immediately to any problems that arise, the operator of a train yard first needs to have them all in full view.
-The digital monitoring system plays the same role for the efficient operation of railroad facilities that the signal towers play for the actual rail traffic itself.
-Whether it's the signaling system, the brake testing facilities, washing facilities, or water supply and effluent disposal—everything has to work according to plan.
+In order to be able to sensibly coordinate the many activities and applications in a railway depot and to be able to respond immediately to any problems that arise, the operator of a railway depot first needs to have them all in full view.
+The digital monitoring system plays the same role for the efficient operation of railway facilities that the signal towers play for the actual railway traffic itself.
+Whether it's the signaling system, the brake testing facilities, washing facilities, or water supply and wastewater disposal —everything has to work according to plan.

-Advanced web-based systems for data management collect the relevant information and document the real-time operating status of the facilities in a rail service yard.
+Advanced web-based systems for data management collect the relevant information and document the real-time operating status of the facilities in a railway service depot.
 Vogelsang's highly compatible VEBSys features high data quality.
-It doesn't just transmit the data of all the Vogelsang installations in the train yard, such as double pump stations with vacuum disposal or T-systems; the user-friendly VEBSys fault annunciator system's documentation also allows the user to view the status of compressors, heaters, and washing facilities supplied by third parties.
+It doesn't just transmit the data of all the Vogelsang installations in the railway depot, such as the VacUnit vacuum pump stations or TUnit. the user-friendly VEBSys fault indication system also allows the user to view the status of compressors, heaters, and washing facilities supplied by third parties.
 Different modules are available for inspection and control, depending on the facility connected.
 They act as early warning systems or fault indicators, preventing incorrect operation of the connected facilities, while at the same time restricting access to the system itself when necessary.
-The group of authorized users is defined in advance, so the smooth operation of the yard's facilities is doubly protected.
+The group of authorized users is defined in advance, so the smooth operation of the depot's facilities is doubly protected.